HarryZhangHH/EpisodicDRQN/README.md

 # PartnerSelection
-Implementation for the paper: Partner Selection for Emergence of cooperation in multi-agent systems using reinforcement learning
+IMplementation for the paper: Partner Selection for Emergence of cooperation in multi-agent systems using reinforcement learning